timcraft/hom/README.md

 -----

 Build up an object tree using `HOM::Element` objects.
-The first constuctor argument is a symbol representing the tag name, for example:
+The first constuctor argument is a symbol representing the tag name.
+For example, here's how you'd represent a line break element:

     HOM::Element.new(:br)

 The second constructor argument represents the element attributes, and can be nil, a single symbol/string, a hash, or an array of hashes and symbols/strings.
-For example:
+For example, here's how you'd represent some input elements:

     HOM::Element.new(:input, :disabled)